CassandraMaldonado/a2a_multiagent_hedge_fund/README.md

 ---

+## System Architecture

+The system is a multi-agent pipeline built around a **shared Agent State**.
+Each agent reads what it needs, writes its outputs, and passes control to the next stage.

+### High-Level Data & Agent Flow

 ## Why this matters
 Retail tools feel like black boxes—generic templates, unclear logic, and fragmented data.
 I wanted a system that **personalizes**, **justifies** its calls (buy/sell/hold & planning), and stays robust when APIs/LLMs aren’t available.

 ## Architecture